Egg Facts – Top 10 FAQs About Eggs

 1. Are Eggs Good For You?

 Yes!
-Eggs are an excellent, inexpensive source of high quality protein and nutrients such as Vitamin B12, riboflavin, Vitamin D, folacin and choline.
+Eggs are an excellent, inexpensive source of high quality protein and nutrients such as Vitamin B12, riboflavin, Vitamin D(one of very few foods that provide Vitamin D), folacin and choline.
 Eggs also have some iron, although it may not be absorbed as readily by the body than other sources of iron (eating eggs with foods high in Vitamin C like citrus fruits, peaches, papayas, sweet red peppers, berries, broccoli, and peas can help absorption of iron).
 The nutrient content chart is from the Manitoba Egg Farmers which also provides further information on the benefits of key nutrients.

 The nutrients of eggs are not equally distributed between the egg whites and egg yolks.
 While egg whites offer the highest concentration of protein and some B vitamins, most of the nutrients and minerals are found in highest concentration in the egg yolks.
 Your best bet is to eat the whole egg!

 And yes, eggs are a healthy choice for everyone, unless your Doctor has specifically said differently.
-Although eggs contain some cholesterol, the amount of saturated fat we eat has more of an effect on the amount of cholesterol in our blood than the cholesterol we get from eating eggs.
-So go ahead eat an egg a day – just not with bacon every time!
 The American Heart Association recommends one egg (or two egg whites) per day for people who eat them, as part of a healthy diet.

-2. Are brown eggs or organic eggs more nutritious?
+2. Are brown eggs or white eggs more nutritious?

-No. Shell color, size or how hens are raised does not change the nutrient content of eggs.
+The shell colour, size of eggs, or how hens are raised does not change the nutrient content of eggs.
 So a brown egg is no more nutritious than a white egg.
+What they eat, however, does make a difference.

-What hens eat, however, does impact the nutrient content of eggs.
+What hens eat, impacts the nutrient content of eggs.
 For example Omega 3 eggs are from hens fed a diet high in flax seed.
 Eggs labelled – “Vitamin Enhanced” are from hens fed specific diets rich in particular vitamins.
+Farmers work with poultry nutritionists to ensure the hens’ needs are met.
 Here’s Manitoba Agriculture’s recommended feeding regime for egg farmers wanting to increase the Omega 3 content of their hens’ eggs.

-The color of the yolk is also impacted by a hen’s diet.
-A diet high in corn, alfalfa or other greens high in carotenoids will produce more golden yolks.
+The colour of the yolk is also impacted by a hen’s diet.
+A diet high in corn, alfalfa, or other greens high in carotenoids will produce more golden yolks.
 To control yolk color commercial producers may add supplemental carotenoids such as canthaxananthin or marigold to the feed to produce deeper colored yolks.
-In Canada, there are no labeling requirements regarding these practices and darker yolks do not automatically mean more nutritious yolks.
+A darker yolk does not automatically mean more a more nutritious yolk.

 My sister has laying hens that produce just enough eggs for her family.
 Her hens are free to roam the entire farm yard eating whatever is available (grass, weeds, flowers, worms, grubs or insects).
-This means the nutrient content of her hen’s eggs and their yolk color changes with the seasons.
-All super nutritious.
+So the nutrient content and the colour of the yolks in her hen’s eggs is more variable and changes throughout the seasons.

 Did you know…